repoze/repoze.tm2/docs/index.rst

     tm_active = isActive(wsgi_environment)

-If an application needs to perform an action after a transaction ends, the :attr:`pyramid.tm.after_end` registry may be used to register a callback.
+If an application needs to perform an action after a transaction ends, the :attr:`repoze.tm.after_end` registry may be used to register a callback.
-This object is an instance fo the :class:`pyramid.tm.AfterEnd` class.
-The :meth:`pyramid.tm.AfterEnd.register` method accepts a callback (accepting no arguments) and a transaction instance:
+This object is an instance fo the :class:`repoze.tm.AfterEnd` class.
+The :meth:`repoze.tm.AfterEnd.register` method accepts a callback (accepting no arguments) and a transaction instance:

 .. code-block:: python